sindrets/diffview.nvim/README.md

 - **Diff the index against a git rev:**
   - `DiffviewOpen HEAD~2 --cached`
   - Defaults to `HEAD` if no rev is given.
+- **Change the fill char for the deleted lines in diff-mode:**
+  - (vimscript): `set fillchars+=diff:╱`
+  - Note: whether or not the diagonal lines will line up nicely will depend on your terminal emulator.

 ## Restoring Files